henrik-jorgensen/creator-home/README.md

 HASHNODE_ACCESS_TOKEN="your_personal_access_token"
 ```

-2.1 How to get your keys from Hashnode:
+ **How to get your keys from Hashnode:**
     - Log into your Hashnode account
     - Go to Account Settings → Developer Settings
     - Copy your Publication ID and Access Token
     - For the Host, use your Hashnode blog URL without 'https://' (e.g., "johndoe.hashnode.dev")
     - Paste them into the `.env.local` file

    That's it!
 Your blog posts and newsletter will now work automatically.
 No coding required.

    > **Note**: Keep your Access Token private - don't share it or commit it to public repositories.

 3. Customize the site by editing:
    - `src/pages/index.astro` - Your home page content, newsletter name, and current projects